oliviayugovich/LAMPSEQ/README.md

 **This tool has been developed by Olivia Yugovich and Shane Sturrock.**

 If you use **LAMPSEQ** in your work, please cite the following manuscript:
-> Yugovich, O., Sturrock, S., & Harbison, SA.
-(2025). *LAMPSEQ: A command-line analysis tool for species identification using LAMP sequencing data*.
-Submitted and under review at *Forensic Science International: Genetics*.
+> Yugovich, O., Sturrock, S., Cave, V., & Harbison, S.A.
+(2025). *LAMPSEQ: Colorimetric LAMP and nanopore sequencing for rapid species identification in the illegal wildlife trade.* Submitted and under review at *Forensic Science International: Genetics*.

 ## CONTACT